viaict/viaduct/README.md

 To check that all code has been written in a correct style, we have server side hooks installed.
 To mirror these hooks client side, the hooks need to be installed.
-Next to coding style checks, there are also hooks for automatically compiling translations, updating submodules and compiling Ruby config.
+Next to coding style checks, there are also hooks for automatically compiling translations and updating submodules.

 Finally, set up the awesome hooks: